 Client: Christchurch City Council

-EOS role: Programme design, field collection, laboratory coordination, interpretation, and reporting
+Our role: Programme design, field collection, laboratory coordination, interpretation, and reporting

 Location: Te Ihutai/Avon-Heathcote Estuary, Saltwater Creek Estuary, and the open coastline of Ōtautahi/Christchurch

-We built the estuary programme around a before-after control-impact (BACI) design – quarterly monitoring for two years before and after the ocean outfall was commissioned in March 2010, with a control site in the neighbouring Saltwater Creek Estuary – making it one of the very few long-term programmes anywhere to track the removal of a treated-wastewater discharge from an estuary.
+We built the shellfish pathogen monitoring programme around a before-after control-impact (BACI) design – quarterly monitoring for two years before and after the ocean outfall was commissioned in March 2010, with a control site in the neighbouring Saltwater Creek Estuary.
 The Canterbury earthquakes of 2010 and 2011 then intervened: prolonged raw-sewage overflows pushed viral and bacterial levels in the shellfish to unprecedented highs, and the monitoring was extended so the recovery could be followed and the earthquake signal separated from the genuine post-outfall picture.
-The results were telling – estuary cockles were almost always carrying norovirus, with sharp spikes tied to those sewage overflows, clear evidence that the estuary was still receiving human sewage from time to time.
-Alongside this, we monitored tuatua along the city’s coastline annually from 2007 to 2021 to track the performance of the ocean outfall discharge itself.

 Īnanga Spawning Habitat Surveys

-Standardised, repeatable surveys of where whitebait spawn, and how good that habitat is, across Christchurch’s rivers, lakes and Banks Peninsula streams, giving the city the evidence to protect and enhance a declining mahinga kai species.
+Standardised, repeatable surveys of where whitebait spawn, and how good that habitat is, across Christchurch's rivers, lakes and Banks Peninsula streams – giving the city the evidence to protect and enhance a declining mahinga kai species.

 Client: Christchurch City Council